raspberrypilearning/3D-scene/en/step_4.md

 **Hill as separate sprites**: [See inside](https://scratch.mit.edu/projects/452573711/editor){:target="_blank"}

-You can create parts of your scenery as seperate sprites.
-Then other sprites can move between them.
-You can make the hills or you can apply these skills to make your own sprites using the **Circle** and **Rectangle** tools in the **Paint Editor**:
+You can create objects in your scenery as seperate sprites so that other sprites can move between them.
+You can make the hills as in the example above or you can apply these skills to make your own sprites using the **Circle** and **Rectangle** tools in the **Paint Editor**:

-Either, you can create a new sprite for each object in your 3D scenery.
+You can create a new sprite for each object in your 3D scenery.
 In the below example, each hill is a sprite.

 ![Make hills as a number of sprite](images/challenge2-scenery-sprites.png){:width="400px"}